All Episodes

 It doesn't matter.

-I love this product, love, love, love, love Chef IQ sense because I love to cook.
+Every time I love this product, love, love, love, love Chef IQ Sense because I love to cook.

-If when you have friends and family and neighbors over and you cook for them, they're gonna think you went to culinary school because everything will be perfect.
+When you have friends and family and neighbors over and you cook for them, they're going to think you went to culinary school because everything will be perfect.

 It eliminates any possibility of undercooking or overcooking your food.